 What is a 3D Mammogram?

-A 3D mammogram is an imaging test that combines multiple images from breast x-rays to create a three dimensional picture of the breast.
-It’s used as a screening test to look for signs of breast cancer when patients have no symptoms.
-But it can also be used to detect the cause of other breast problems, such as a pain, nipple discharge or a breast mass.
+A 3D mammogram is also known as tomosynthesis, is an imaging test that combines multiple images from breast x-rays to create a three-dimensional picture of the breast.
+It’s used as a screening test to look for breast cancer signs when patients have no symptoms.
+But it can also be used to detect the cause of other breast problems, such as pain, nipple discharge, or a breast mass.

 Benefits of a 3D Mammogram

-There are many benefits of a 3D and digital mammography, including the following:
+There are many benefits of 3D mammography, including the following: